Romero Britto: Political views

 Britto is a conservative.
 In 2015 he hosted a fundraiser for Republican presidential candidate Jeb Bush at his Miami studio where he unveiled a mural that he and Jeb Bush's wife Columba had painted with the slogan "#AllInForJeb".
 Previously, Britto held a fundraiser at his gallery for 2012 Republican presidential candidate Mitt Romney.
-He publicly supports Brazil's president Jair Bolsonaro, and in March 2020 he gifted the president with his own portrait.
+He publicly supports Brazil's former president Jair Bolsonaro, and in March 2020 he gifted Bolsonaro with his own portrait.